dearestpankaj/dearestpankaj/README.md

-<h1 align="center">Hi 👋, I'm Pankaj Sachdeva</h1>
+### Hi there 👋

-<h3 align="center">a passionate mobile engineer with expertise in iOS, Swift, SwiftUI, Objective C, Flutter, and Kotlin Multiplatform.
+I'm Pankaj Sachdeva, a passionate mobile engineer with expertise in iOS, Swift, SwiftUI, Objective C, Flutter, and Kotlin Multiplatform.
 I love building innovative and user-friendly mobile applications that make a positive impact.
-I am originally from India but currently living in Berlin, Germany.</h3>
+I am originally from India but currently living in Berlin, Germany.

 <h3 align="left">Connect with me:</h3>
 <p align="left">